Three Major Auto Insurers Regularly Charge Higher Prices to Good Drivers Previously Insured by Non-Standard Insurers

 CFA tested whether premium quotes from seven of the nation's largest auto insurers in 20 cities differed if customers switched from "non-standard" insurers

-New research by the Consumer Federation of America (CFA) shows that auto insurance giants Allstate, Farmers, and American Family often charge nine to fifteen percent higher premiums to good drivers previously insured by smaller, "non-standard" insurers than those who had coverage from State Farm or other primary competitors.
+New research by the Consumer Federation of America (CFA) in Washington D.C. shows that auto insurance giants Allstate, Farmers, and American Family often charge nine to fifteen percent higher premiums to good drivers previously insured by smaller, "non-standard" insurers than those who had coverage from State Farm or other primary competitors.

 "This practice especially penalizes motorists in lower-income communities, leaving them with few options outside of lesser-known and often higher-priced insurance companies," said J. Robert Hunter, CFA's Director of Insurance and former Texas Insurance Commissioner.